Do NOT eat dirt. Debunking the dangerous anti-hygiene misinformation spread by certain microbiologists and doctors.

 2018 PBS documentary covers the fact that the Amish have fewer allergies (around 24:00), but they admit they are still trying to figure out why. http://www.pbs.org/video/nova-wonders-whats-living-in-you-fnbfuy/

-What the studies do support is general exposure to a wild life environment, and inhaling a natural and healthy air, that likely includes various microbial and dirt particles.
+What the studies do support is general exposure to a wildlife environment, and inhaling natural and healthy air, that likely includes various microbial and dirt particles.

 “The results so far suggest that simply inhaling M. vaccae — you get a dose just by taking a walk in the wild or rooting around in the garden — could help elicit a jolly state of mind.
 Lowry says." http://discovermagazine.com/2007/jul/raw-data-is-dirt-the-new-prozachttps://www.ncbi.nlm.nih.gov/pmc/articles/PMC1868963/